axisgroup/design-process/6-Validate/README.md

 #### Future Recommendations

-Sometimes the desgin team can't address all the needs of the users because either time constraint or technology limitations.
+Sometimes the design team can't address all the needs of the users because of either time constraints or technology limitations.
 In such situations, it is helpful to document these unfulfilled needs as recommendations for future engagements.

 --